omaraloud/lightmate-smart-chessboard/README.md

-# LightMate: Smart Chessboard
+# Light Mate: Smart Chessboard

-LightMate is a smart, connected chessboard that combines the tactile experience of physical chess with real-time digital analysis and feedback.
+Light Mate is a smart, connected chessboard that combines the tactile experience of physical chess with real-time digital analysis and feedback.

 ## Overview